 |•||Resin (100%) - All resin crowns are the most affordable option available today, however, they are prone to extreme wear and tear and may have to be replaced frequently.|

 |•||Milled Crown (Zerconia) - Milled crowns, commonly known as Zerconia, are digitally created with the help of the appropriate hardware and software and are made precisely to the specifics of a particular patient.
 These can be done in one visit and do not require temporary measures or repeat visits resulting in an instant fitting.|

 Visit 1Dental examination and preparation of the tooth.
 Temporary crown.

 On your first visit, the dentist will determine the condition of your affected teeth through thorough examination, which may include x-rays.
 The next step is creating a mold impression of the teeth that need crowning and sending it to the lab.
-Your dentists may fit a temporary crown until the permanent one is ready.
+Your dentist may fit a temporary crown until the permanent one is ready.

-Visit 2Permanent crowing
+Visit 2Permanent crowning

 The temporary crown is removed on your second visit to make way for the permanent one.
 After the local anesthesia, checking the permanent crown for color match and fit, the permanent crown is then cemented into place.

 Dental Crown AftercareAlthough it is always a good practice to brush your teeth twice and floss regularly, it becomes a “must do” after the crowning procedure.
 It is very important to take proper care of your teeth and gums in order to prevent tooth decay or gum diseases.
 It is strongly advised to avoid habits such as chewing or biting nails, grinding your teeth and to avoid chewing on any hard foods like ice for at least for the first few months, since it can damage the crown.